-Housing Questionnaire: NSLA shall administer a housing questionnaire for purposes of identifying homeless children and youth.
-NSLA shall ensure that the housing questionnaire is based on the best practices developed by the CDE.
-NSLA shall annually provide the housing questionnaire to all parents/guardians of students and to all unaccompanied youths at NSLA.
+Housing Questionnaire: The school shall administer a housing questionnaire for purposes of identifying homeless children and youth.
+The school shall ensure that the housing questionnaire is based on the best practices developed by the CDE.
+The school shall annually provide the housing questionnaire to all parents/guardians of students and to all unaccompanied youths at the school.
 The housing questionnaire shall include an explanation of the rights and protections a student has as a homeless child or youth or as an unaccompanied youth.
 The housing questionnaire shall be available in paper form.
-The housing questionnaire shall be available in English, and if fifteen (15) percent or more of the students enrolled at NSLA speak a single primary language other than English, it shall also be written in the primary language.
+The housing questionnaire shall be available in English, and if fifteen (15) percent or more of the students enrolled at the school speak a single primary language other than English, it shall also be written in the primary language.
 The questionnaire shall be translated into other languages upon request of a student's parent/guardian or an unaccompanied youth.
-NSLA shall collect the completed housing questionnaires and annually report to the CDE the number of homeless children and youths and unaccompanied youths enrolled.
+The school shall collect the completed housing questionnaires and annually report to the CDE the number of homeless children and youths and unaccompanied youths enrolled.
 (Education Code Section 48851.)

-High School Graduation Requirements: Homeless students who transfer to the NSLA any time after the completion of their second year of high school shall be exempt from any of the NSLA's graduation requirements that are in excess of the California minimum graduation requirements specified in Education Code section 51225.3 ("additional graduation requirements") unless the NSLA makes a finding that the student is reasonably able to complete the NSLA's graduation requirements by the end of the student's fourth year of high school.
+High School Graduation Requirements: Homeless students who transfer to the school any time after the completion of their second year of high school shall be exempt from any of the school's graduation requirements that are in excess of the California minimum graduation requirements specified in Education Code section 51225.3 ("additional graduation requirements") unless the school makes a finding that the student is reasonably able to complete the school's graduation requirements by the end of the student's fourth year of high school.